cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### Key-Compromise Impersonation

-Forward secrecy - HPKE ciphertexts are not forward-secure.
+As discussed in {{kci}}, HPKE ciphertexts are not forward-secure.
 In the Base and Auth modes, a given ciphertext can be decrypted if the recipient's private decryption key is compromised.
 In the PSK and AuthPSK modes, a given ciphertext can be decrypted if the recipient's private key and the